GiuseppeJoeT/Go-Lang/README.md

 The language is often referred to as Golang because of its domain name, golang.org, but the proper name is Go.

+## Environment Configuration, Download Go
+Download Go from official doc for Linux, Mac or Windows: https://golang.org/doc/install

+## Go IDE
+You can use ***Visual Studio Code*** installing the https://marketplace.visualstudio.com/items?itemName=golang.go extension developed by the Go Google team.
+Then I suggest to download the Delve debugger (https://github.com/go-delve ) for Linux and Mac specially, for Windows 10 I found the following error when tried to install it:

+- _found packages native (proc.go) and your_operating_system_and_architecture_combination_is_not_supported_by_delve (support_sentinel.go) in /home/pi/go/src/github.com/go-delve/delve/pkg/proc/native_

 ## Packages

 Every **Go** program is made up of _packages_.